ojaskatiyar0202/sp500-forecasting/README.md

 negative across the whole test range, roughly −0.11 to −2.48.
 Two factors were mixed, from −3.77 to 2.26, and still produced unreasonable positions.

-**The uncomfortable conclusion.** Under this specific strategy, OLS scores better than PCR despite making visibly worse forecasts.
-That is an artefact of the strategy rather than a fact about the models: because the position is always ±1 unit regardless of forecast magnitude, only the *sign* of the forecast is ever used.
-OLS's wild magnitudes are therefore free, and PCR's main advantage, producing sensible position sizes, is thrown away before it can help.
+**The conclusion.** Under this specific strategy, OLS scores better than PCR despite making visibly worse forecasts.
+That is a property of the strategy rather than a fact about the models: because the position is always ±1 unit regardless of forecast magnitude, only the *sign* of the forecast is ever used.
+OLS's wild magnitudes therefore do not matter, and PCR's main advantage, producing sensible position sizes, is thrown away before it can help.

-So the honest reading is not "OLS beats PCR".
-It is that this evaluation cannot distinguish them, because a sign-only strategy discards exactly the information PCR improves.
+This evaluation cannot distinguish them, because a sign-only strategy discards exactly the information PCR improves.
 A size-scaled strategy would be the natural next step and would probably reverse the ranking.